whoisjustinngo/tp/docs/UserGuide.md

 Shows all the added Events

+* Events will be ordered by date, then the order of time on that day itself

+### View all upcoming events: `showupcoming`

+Shows all the upcoming Events

+* Upcoming Events will be ordered by date, then the order of time on that day itself

+### View all upcoming events: `showpast`

+Shows all the past Events

--   Events are first ordered by date, then the order of time on that day itself
+* Past Events will be ordered by date, then the order of time on that day itself

 ### Add Event command: `add`